 Evaluate multiple lenders on everything from rates and costs to understanding and expertise when it comes to the VA home loan program.
 Bottom line is these are specialized loans that require specialized knowledge.

 Most lenders will prequalify you online or over the phone in minutes.
 Our simple online form has three basic steps and will ask you to estimate your approximate loan amount and your credit score.
 You can also talk to a loan specialist at 855-524-7279.

 Starting the process here is also important because it can save you time.
 A loan specialist can tell you within minutes whether you have good enough credit to prequalify for a loan.
 The sooner you know that, the sooner you can start working to repair it if necessary.

-Veterans who contact us and fall short of that 620 credit benchmark can work with our Department of Secondary Approval, a unique wing of the company that works with veterans and active military for free to boost their scores and get on the path to prequalification.
+Veterans who contact us and fall short of that 620 credit benchmark can work with our Lighthouse Program, a unique wing of the company that works with veterans and active military for free to boost their scores and get on the path to prequalification.